-Objective Policy Index Meet locally assessed housing need HDQ1: Allocate land for up to 30 homes on land identified on the Housing Proposals Map HDQ2: Local connection Integrate new housing HDQ3: Integrate allocated sites HDQ4: Integrate windfall sites HDQ5: Provide a mix of housing types HDQ6: Provide new facilities HDQ7: Design new development to be of high quality HDQ8: Provide good quality private outdoor space HDQ9: Design in the 'forgotten elements' from the start of the design process HDQ10: New development must demonstrate how it will reinforce the character of the parish.
+Objective Policy Index Meet locally assessed housing need HDQ1: Allocate land for up to 25 homes on land identified on the Housing Proposals Map HDQ2: Local connection Integrate new housing HDQ3: Integrate allocated sites HDQ4: Integrate windfall sites HDQ5: Provide a mix of housing types HDQ6: Provide new facilities HDQ7: Design new development to be of high quality HDQ8: Provide good quality private outdoor space HDQ9: Design in the 'forgotten elements' from the start of the design process HDQ10: New development must demonstrate how it will reinforce the character of the parish.
 HDQ11: New development will provide adequate onsite car parking.
-HDQ12: Support new and improved utility infrastructure.
-Maintain the built up area boundary HDQ13: No new development outside the defined built up area boundary.
+Maintain the built up area boundary HDQ12: No new development outside the defined built up area boundary